 Most surgeries are performed on an outpatient basis.
 Patients requiring kidney or bladder surgery usually require only a one to two-day hospitalization.
 When reconstructive surgery is needed for conditions such as hypospadias or undescended testicles, pediatric urologists prefer to operate during the patient's first year of life when children recover more quickly and are more easily cared for by the parents.
 Early referral is important for optimal care and results.

 Pediatric urology information handouts

-Eric A. Kurzrock, M.D., F.A.A.P., professor of urology and pediatrics and chief of pediatric urology at UC Davis, and Jennifer H. Yang, M.D., assistant professor of urology at UC Davis, have prepared informational handouts.
+Eric A. Kurzrock, M.D. and Jennifer H. Yang, M.D. have prepared informational handouts.
 Most of the handouts are available in English and Spanish and can be viewed using Adobe Reader ( PDF) and will open in a new Web page.
 These handouts are for basic information only and are not to replace your visit with a physician.